aspiringsecurity/EMTTR/EHRs/free-OP-transactions-data-volunteers/README.md

 [Click here for the OpenGSN documentation](https://docs.opengsn.org/).

-The tutorial below is not usable until OpenGSN installs their system on the Optimism Goerli test network.
+Pre-requisite: OpenGSN installs on the Optimism Goerli test network.

 <!--
 To see this system in action: